merenlab/anvio.org/help/main/programs/anvi-display-structure/index.md

                        &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span>
 </div>

-The second is to use <span class="artifact-p">[anvi-gen-variability-profile](/help/main/programs/anvi-gen-variability-profile)</span> to create a <span class="artifact-n">[variability-profile-txt](/help/main/artifacts/variability-profile-txt)</span>.
-This way, you pre-load all of the variability data and don't have to wait for <span class="artifact-p">[anvi-display-structure](/help/main/programs/anvi-display-structure)</span> to calculate variability on-the-fly.
-This option is probably most convenient in instances where you have already generated a <span class="artifact-n">[variability-profile-txt](/help/main/artifacts/variability-profile-txt)</span> for other reasons.
-If you fall into this camp, you can run <span class="artifact-p">[anvi-display-structure](/help/main/programs/anvi-display-structure)</span> as so:
+The second approach is to use <span class="artifact-p">[anvi-gen-variability-profile](/help/main/programs/anvi-gen-variability-profile)</span> to create a <span class="artifact-n">[variability-profile-txt](/help/main/artifacts/variability-profile-txt)</span>.
+This method pre-loads all of the variability data and eliminates the need to wait for <span class="artifact-p">[anvi-display-structure](/help/main/programs/anvi-display-structure)</span> to calculate variability on-the-fly.
+This option is probably most convenient when you have already generated a <span class="artifact-n">[variability-profile-txt](/help/main/artifacts/variability-profile-txt)</span> for other purposes.
+If this applies to your situation, you can execute <span class="artifact-p">[anvi-display-structure](/help/main/programs/anvi-display-structure)</span> as follows:

 <div class="codeblock" markdown="1">